jamesgrady/CS4380-4320-Final-Project/S18-PhiSigmaPi.md

 + After logging in you will be presented with the home page below.
 ![alt text](https://github.com/HGinther/CS4830-FinalProject/blob/master/Pictures/Screen%20Shot%202018-05-09%20at%201.46.01%20PM.png "FirstPic")
 + This page contains all the infomation regarding the user that is logged in.
++ Use the logout button to logout of the current user and to access the login page
 + Depending on what position the user has will allow or deny access to web pages that can be accesed with the top nav bar.
 ![alt text](https://github.com/HGinther/CS4830-FinalProject/blob/master/Pictures/Screen%20Shot%202018-05-09%20at%201.47.03%20PM.png "FirstPic")
 + This is the roster page.
 This page contains all members of the fraternity.
 It can be sorted by selecting Active, Locally Inactive, Nationally Inactive, and Alumni.